Copyright for theses, papers, and presentations submitted to SCARAB

 • As you structure your paper, be sure to talk with your advisor about other people’s work that you would like to include in your project.

 • If you use special material, such as a psychological scale, make sure that you have permission to quote, reproduce or otherwise duplicate any of its content before you do so.

 • When possible, provide a link or citation for other people’s works rather than reproduce them.

 • If you have doubts, ask yourself if there is a different work you could use whose use would be fair.

 • You may request permission of the copyright owner to reproduce the work in question.
 This may be a time-consuming and costly process, particularly if you are reproducing a work of art, but it is always possible to ask.
 Library staff members can help you identify who the owner is.

 • If you need to include something in excess of what you determine to be “fair use,” consider removing it at the time you upload your final copy into SCARAB.
 If that’s not possible, you will need to restrict access..

 There are many resources to help you through this analysis.
 At Bates, we often refer writers to the Copyright Crash Course from the University of Texas, which is detailed enough to be thorough, but written in plain language.
 Columbia University Libraries provides a Fair Use Checklist which includes examples of the four factors.
-At Bates, see Chris Schiff, Music and Arts Librarian, 786-6274, email@example.com or Gene Wiemers, VP for ILS and Librarian of the College, 786-6260, firstname.lastname@example.org.
+At Bates, see Chris Schiff, Music and Arts Librarian, 786-6274, email@example.com or Becky Albitz, Associate College Librarian for Collection Management, 786-6270, firstname.lastname@example.org.